 - Emergencies such as chest pain, severe shortness of breath or loss of consciousness - please dial 999 in the first instance.

 Please remember there are other options to consider if your health problem is minor and you are not able to pop down to us between the above stated times.
 Pharmacy First are able to treat conditions ranging from earache to vaginal thrush and you do not need to make an appointment to join and access this service.
 There is also the option of calling NHS 111 (free phone line) where you can speak to a trained advisor who can then direct you to the best medical care.

-To enable this service we are offering to run effectively, we will only be able to discuss and treat one problem.
+To enable this service run effectively, we will only be able to discuss and treat one problem.

 Routine face to face or a telephone consultation appointment with a GP or ANP can be booked up to 6 weeks in advance as usual.
 Telephone lines open at 08:00 from Monday to Friday.
 GP appointments are also available to book on-line.
 Please visit appointments section of our website for more information.

 Where else can you be seen and treated?

 Please remember the Urgent Care Centre in Nottingham is funded and supported by all the Nottingham GPs and is available to all patients for urgent non-life threatening conditions.
 Call them on 0115 883 8500 or visit www.nottinghamcity.nhs.uk/your-services/urgent-care-centre.html for more information.
 The Urgent Care Centre is open every day of the year including weekends and bank holidays between 7 am and 9 pm.
 You do not need an appointment, just walk in.
 The Urgent Care Centre aims to see 98% of people attending the service within 4 hours.
 There are also many conditions that can be treated by pharmacies.
 Ask your local pharmacist for advice.

 Visit www.nhs.uk/choosewell for more information on choosing the right NHS service for you.